eZmaxinc/eZmax-SDK-go/docs/EzsignsignatureRequest.md

 `func (o *EzsignsignatureRequest) HasSEzsignsignatureRegexp() bool`

 HasSEzsignsignatureRegexp returns a boolean if a field has been set.

+### GetEEzsignsignatureDependencyrequirement

+`func (o *EzsignsignatureRequest) GetEEzsignsignatureDependencyrequirement() FieldEEzsignsignatureDependencyrequirement`

+GetEEzsignsignatureDependencyrequirement returns the EEzsignsignatureDependencyrequirement field if non-nil, zero value otherwise.

+### GetEEzsignsignatureDependencyrequirementOk

+`func (o *EzsignsignatureRequest) GetEEzsignsignatureDependencyrequirementOk() (*FieldEEzsignsignatureDependencyrequirement, bool)`

+GetEEzsignsignatureDependencyrequirementOk returns a tuple with the EEzsignsignatureDependencyrequirement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsignsignatureDependencyrequirement

+`func (o *EzsignsignatureRequest) SetEEzsignsignatureDependencyrequirement(v FieldEEzsignsignatureDependencyrequirement)`

+SetEEzsignsignatureDependencyrequirement sets EEzsignsignatureDependencyrequirement field to given value.

+### HasEEzsignsignatureDependencyrequirement

+`func (o *EzsignsignatureRequest) HasEEzsignsignatureDependencyrequirement() bool`

+HasEEzsignsignatureDependencyrequirement returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)